theodoragirgis/rebound/docs/units.md

 The reason for setting $G=1$ is that gravity is scale-free.
 Imagine a simulation with two particles orbiting each other.
 For REBOUND, it doesn't matter if this is a planet orbiting a star, a moon orbiting a planet, or a spacecraft orbiting a moon.
-It is only a matter of interpretating the simulation.
+It is only a matter of interpreting the simulation.

 As an example, suppose we use $G=1$, have a central object of mass $M$, and a test particle orbiting on a circular orbit at a distance $a=1$.
 This scenario can be setup with the following code: